Is my schedule completely final?

-PLEX is a University code and simply indicates that you have already completed your placement exams and that your schedule was created based on the results.
-It is not a class that you need to attend.
+PLEX is a University code and simply indicates that you have been registered for placement exams.
+Your fall term schedule was created based on the results of these exams.
 If you haven't taken your placement exams, please do so now!
-For information on how to complete them, please click here
+For information on how to complete them, please click here.

 I'm in the Honors Program.
 Where's my Honors class?